Cactoidal/GodotRustEthers-rs/README.md

 ## ColorChain - a sample implementation:

 I've provided a small project as an example.
 To use it, clone this repository, then compile the Rust library.
-Drag the compiled library into res://, import it into the Godot project by following the steps above, then run the game.
+Drag the compiled library out of target/debug into the main ColorChain folder, import it into the game by following the steps above, then run the game.

 Copy the address that is generated for you, mine some gas from the Sepolia PoW faucet (this may take around 10 minutes), then choose a color for the cube and submit the transaction.